Mazda Cosmo: Series HB (1981–1989)

 The rotary engine had financial advantages to Japanese consumers in that the engine displacement remained below 1.5 litres, a significant determination when paying the Japanese annual road tax which kept the obligation affordable to most buyers, while having more power than the traditional inline engines.

 The HB Cosmo and Luce names were used in Japan, with the 929 being the export version (which was not available with the rotary engine options).
 While the HB Luce and Cosmo Saloon were discontinued in 1986, both Cosmo hardtops remained in production at a trickle until 1989.

-The Mazda 929 Turbo EGI (Electronic Gasoline Injection) Luxury was available in Australia from 1986 to May 1987 (with these later cars produced in 1986).
+Mazda Australia toyed with the idea of imported the 12AT powered variant due to the sluggish performance of the 2lt piston engine, instead opting for FE-Turbo EGI (Electronic Gasoline Injection) Luxury was available in Australia from 1986 to May 1987 (with these later cars produced in 1986).
 It used the FET engine and came only with a manual transmission.
 Not all two-door 929 models used the FET, most used other variants of the FE engine, either Carburetor or EGI with optional four-speed automatic transmission.
 The 2.0 L (1998 cc) fuel injected, turbocharged FET version of the FE produced 100 kW and 237 Nm.
 It was a water-cooled, 8-valve SOHC engine featuring a small turbocharger and no intercooler.